-A student's record may be reviewed by:
+A student's records may be reviewed by:

-- the students upon reaching the age of 18; - parents of the student who are under 18 years of age; - parents who claim students who are at least 18 as dependents under Section 152 of the Internal Revenue Code; - authorized school personnel; - law enforcement agents with authorized documentation; - other governmental agents with authorized documentation; - others with authorized documentation;
+- ✓ The student upon reaching the age of 18; - ✓ Parents of students who are under 18 years of age; - ✓ Parents who claim students who are at least 18 as dependents under Section 152 of the Internal Revenue Code; - ✓ Authorized school personnel; - ✓ Law enforcement agents with authorized documentation; - ✓ Other governmental agents with authorized documentation; - ✓ Others, with authorized documentation.

-Persons who review student's records are required to complete an official review form.
-Custodians [principals] of the student's records and authorized school personnel are exempt from this requirement.
+Persons who review student records are required to complete an official review form.
+Custodians [principals] of student records and authorized school personnel are exempt from this requirement.
 Parents may request that materials be corrected or removed from their son/daughter's school record according to Board of Education Policy JR. The parent, guardian, or student of appropriate age must request a student's record following established Board of Education procedures.
-Such parent, guardian, or student must not alter, delete, or remove any material form the record/folder at the time of review.
+Such parent, guardian, or student must not alter, delete, or remove any material from the record/folder at the time of review.